jomendez/AngularDotNet-ngCrudExample/README.md

-AngularDotNetToDoExample
+Angular ngCrud
 ========================

-This is a very basic example of the ToDo list from the angularJS.org page, integrated with dot net c# web api.
+This is an Angular directive (Widget) to dump any table content and applay CRUD operations on ti, This example is integrated with dot net c# web api.